mackron/fs/README.md

 #include "extras/backends/pak/fs_pak.h"
 ```

 You need only include backends that you care about.
-See examples/archives.c for an example on how
+See examples/archives.c for an example of how
 to use archives.

 You can also use CMake, but support for that is very basic.